Received an IRS Letter in Orange County? Here’s What It Means and What to Do

 The IRS plans to take your California state refund.

 What to do: It’s not too late.
-We can often stop levies before funds are seized.
+We can often handle a CP504 before it leads to a levy and protect your refund.

 6. Letter 4883C or 5071C – Identity Verification Letter